-Citizens group brought action against county and county planning board, alleging that the adoption
+Citizens group brought action against county and county planning board, alleging that the adoption of a revised growth policy violated state statutes, the state constitution, and the county's own procedures.

 The District Court granted county and board's motion to strike group's expert report and county's motion for summary judgment.
 Group appealed.